chenjianjx/srb4j/README.md

 #Srbj4j

-__Srb4j__ (pronounced "/srəb/ for J") is a Java RESTFul backend code skeleton, with common response data structures, __user/access-token persistence__, social login support and __API document generation__.
+__Srb4j__ (pronounced "/srəb/ for J") is a Java RESTFul backend code skeleton, with common response data structures, __user/password/access-token support__, social login and __API document generation__.

-It can collaborate with __html clients__, __mobile clients__ and other types of clients such as __desktop applications__.
+It can collaborate with __html clients__, __mobile clients__ and other types of clients such as __desktop applications__ at the same time.

 __With Srb4j you can launch a restful backend in several minutes.__

-__Checkout a demo client right away__ at http://srb4jclient.chenjianjx.com:8000/#/ , or download an __Android__ client on https://github.com/chenjianjx/Srb4jAndroidClient, or download a __desktop__ client on https://github.com/chenjianjx/srb4j-desktop-client .
+__Checkout a demo client right away__ at http://srb4jclient.chenjianjx.com:8000/ , or download an __Android__ client on https://github.com/chenjianjx/Srb4jAndroidClient, or download a __desktop__ client on https://github.com/chenjianjx/srb4j-desktop-client .

+__You can also see its out-of-box RESTFul APIs [here](https://srb4jdemo.chenjianjx.com/fo-rest-doc) .__

 # Summary of Features

-1. Registration/login based on standard OAuth2 with grant_type = 'password'
+1. Registration/login based on standard OAuth2 password flow (access tokens, refresh tokens, etc.)
 2. Social account login support (Google,Facebook...)
 3. Password resetting and random code login
-4. [Swagger](http://swagger.io/)-based document generation and client stub generation
+4. [Swagger](http://swagger.io/)-based API document generation and client stub generation
-5. Popular J2EE Stack: Jersey2 + Spring + MyBatis + MySQL
+5. Popular J2EE Stack: JAX-RS + Spring + MyBatis + MySQL
 6. Modularized structure design enforcing loose coupling between components
 7. An out-of-box back office web portal